 Making estimated tax payments throughout the year is another crucial strategy.
 These payments help avoid underpayment penalties and ensure that you are not hit with a large tax bill at the end of the year.

-Consulting with a tax professional can also ensure that you are taking advantage of all eligible deductions and credits.
+Consulting with a tax professional can also ensure that you are taking advantage of all eligible deductions and credits, though changing tax laws and available tax credits may require extra guidance.

 Additionally, consider adjusting your business structure or income levels to optimize your tax situation.
-For example, forming an S-Corp can sometimes reduce self-employment tax liability.
+For example, forming an S-Corp can sometimes reduce self-employment tax liability, and a tax pro or tax experts can help evaluate the best option in the context of Atlanta-focused small business tax planning tips.

 S Corporation Tax Strategy

 An S Corporation (S-Corp) can be a valuable tool for self-employed individuals looking to reduce their overall tax burden.
 By electing S-Corp status, a business can potentially save on self-employment taxes.
-This is because, unlike sole proprietorships or partnerships, S-Corps allow business owners to pay themselves a reasonable salary and take the remaining profits as distributions.
-These distributions are not subject to self-employment tax, which can lead to significant savings.
+This is because, unlike a sole proprietorship, an S-Corp allows business owners to pay themselves a reasonable salary and take the remaining profits as distributions.
+Working with a specialized business tax accountant helps ensure these distributions are structured correctly and not subject to self-employment tax, which can lead to significant savings.

 To benefit from this strategy, the business must first meet certain criteria to qualify as an S-Corp, such as being a domestic corporation, having only allowable shareholders, and having no more than 100 shareholders.
 Once these criteria are met, the business can file Form 2553 with the IRS to elect S-Corp status.